hvdv99/DataBridge/README.md

 This repository hosts the source code for the project we did for PostNL.
 We created an application that translates data requests from natural language to a SQL Query.

 ## Running the application

+### Data
+First, the application needs a database.
+In order to get one, insert the raw anonimized `.csv` files to `/data`, then run `/data/db_init/db_init.py` which is a script that creates a database.
+Please note, this takes several minutes.

+### Application Container
 In order to run the application we set up a Dockerfile.
-The image requires an OPEN AI API key.
+The image requires an OPEN AI API key to be inserted as environment variable.
 Run the following commands to test the application locally:

 **Building the image**